sivagamisiva/DE-HEXAWARE/Case_Study/Texture_Tales/README.md

+# 📘 Sales Analysis SQL Project

-📁 Project Overview
+## 📁 Project Overview

-This project focuses on performing sales analysis using SQL Server.
-It involves creating a database, designing tables, inserting data manually, and running analytical queries to extract useful business insights.
+This SQL project is focused on analyzing sales performance using multiple relational tables.
+It replicates a real-world scenario where multiple sources like sales data, product details, and pricing structure are combined to draw meaningful business insights.

-📂 Work Completed

-✅ 1.
+## ✅ 1.
 Created the Database

-A new database named SalesAnalysisDB was created to store all related sales data.
+A new database named `SalesAnalysisDB` was created in SQL Server Management Studio (SSMS) using `CREATE DATABASE` command.

-✅ 2.
+## ✅ 2.
 Designed and Created Tables
-Two main tables were created:

-sales – to store transaction-level sales data (product ID, quantity, price, discount, etc.)

-product_details – to store product-related metadata (product name, segment, etc.)
+## sales Table

+Stores transactional data with columns like `txn_id`, `product_id`, `quantity_sold`, `discount`, `txn_date`.

+## product_details Table

+Contains descriptive information about each product including `product_id`, `product_name`, and `segment_name`.

+## product_prices Table

+Maintains price-related information for each product, including `product_id` and `price`.

+## product_hierarchy Table

+Defines the product classification with `product_id`, `category`, and `subcategory` to support hierarchical analysis.

-✅ 3.
+## ✅ 3.
 Inserted Sample Records
-Sample records were inserted manually using .sql file scripts.

-This included inserting at least 10+ sample rows into each table for testing queries.
+Sample data was manually inserted into all four tables using `INSERT INTO` queries.
+At least five records were added per table to ensure sufficient data for testing joins, filters, and aggregations.

-✅ 4.
+## ✅ 4.
 Performed Data Analysis
-Various queries were written and executed to analyze the data.

-Analysis included:

-Total quantity sold.

-Segment-wise product performance.

-Revenue and discount calculations.

-Identifying top-selling products.

-Summary reports based on product segments.
+Multiple queries were written to analyze sales trends, segment performance, and top products.
+Aggregates like `SUM`, `AVG`, and SQL joins were used to extract combined insights from all related tables.

-✅ 5.
+## ✅ 5.
 Captured Screenshots

-Screenshots were taken for:
+Screenshots were taken for each of the following steps:

-Database creation

-Table creation

-Data insertion

-Query results
+Database creation, table creation, data insertion, and final output of each analysis query.

-✅ 6.
-Practiced SQL Joins
+## ✅ 6.
+Practiced Joins and Aggregations

-Successfully implemented inner joins to combine data from multiple tables for better analysis.
+INNER JOIN, LEFT JOIN, and aggregate functions like `SUM`, `COUNT`, and `AVG` were used to connect tables and perform calculations on grouped data.

+## ✅ 7.
+Implemented Subqueries and Filters

+Subqueries were used for ranking and filtering top-performing products.
+Filtering was performed using `WHERE`, `GROUP BY`, `HAVING`, and `ORDER BY` clauses.

-✅ 7.
-Learned SQL Window Functions
+## ✅ 8.
+Used Window Functions

-Used advanced SQL concepts like ROW_NUMBER() with PARTITION BY and ORDER BY to identify top-performing products within each segment.
+Applied `ROW_NUMBER()` and `RANK()` functions over partitions to identify top-selling products within segments and categories.

+## 📚 About the Case Study

+This case study mimics a sales analytics task performed by a data analyst in a retail company.
+The goal is to integrate data from product, pricing, and transactional sources to uncover insights that support business decisions.
+The use of multiple normalized tables ensures a realistic, scalable design approach.

-📌 Purpose of the Project
+## 🎯 Purpose of the Project

-To practice real-time SQL skills and understand how to perform data analysis directly using structured queries in SQL Server.
-This helps in developing insights from raw data stored in relational tables.
+To gain hands-on experience with SQL Server and apply real-world concepts such as database creation, relational modeling, manual data entry, and multi-table analysis through complex SQL queries.